spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 # Taxonomy

-* *Pipeline Template*: An abstract, composable definition of a Spinnaker Pipeline
+* *Pipeline Template (template)*: An abstract, composable definition of a Spinnaker Pipeline
-* *Pipeline Configuration*: A variable-binding and user-facing configuration format that inherits a Pipeline Template.
+* *Pipeline Configuration (configuration)*: A variable-binding and user-facing configuration format that combines with a Pipeline Template to make it runnable.
+* *Spinnaker Pipeline (pipeline)*: (what you see in the UI) a pipeline, represented internally by json, that can be run by orca.

 # Key Concepts